Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Mandatory Practitioner Profile Questionnaire (completed through TN’s licensure portal)

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Baccalaureate Social Worker (LBSW) as defined under Tennessee’s Practice of baccalaureate social work statute – Licensing requirements T.C.A.
-63-23-102 or within the Licensure Requirements 1365-01-.04.
-Please review and complete the Application for LBSW for the state of Tennessee.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Baccalaureate Social Worker (LBSW) as defined by the State of Tennessee.
+Please review and complete the Application for LBSW for the State of Tennessee.
 All items must be submitted through a profile on the TN licensure portal.

 Tennessee Board of Social Workers